lokesh-jonna/Student-performance/README.md

 ## Introduction

 This web application provides an interface for users to upload student performance data and view various analyses and visualizations based on that data.
-It helps educators and administrators understand student progress and identify areas for improvement.
+It helps students to understand progress and identify areas for improvement.

 ## Installation